Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 this version of the Java Runtime only recognizes class file versions up to 52.0 (unable to load class [com.example.platformsample.Demo])
 ```

 This error represents that the source code was compiled using the wrong version of the JDK.
-This issue can happen if the generated project is compiled using JDK 11 and it is deployed in an Content Services 6.0 container (which uses JRE 8).
+This issue can happen if the generated project is compiled using JDK 11 and it is deployed in a Content Services 6.0 container (which uses JRE 8).

 #### Solution